-A local eco-restoration initiative developed to transform wastelands into a dense community forest in the Kalpavilli region is being harmed by the Nallajonda Wind Farm Project, an investment of Tadas Wind Energy Limited.
-The restoration initiative started in 1990 with the Timbaktu Collective and local villagers of Anantpur district, consisting in the reforestation and enhancing of traditional livelihoods of the Kalpavilli area.
+A local eco-restoration initiative developed to transform wastelands into a dense community forest in the Kalpavalli region is being harmed by the Nallajonda Wind Farm Project, an investment of Tadas Wind Energy Limited.
+The restoration initiative started in 1990 with the Timbaktu Collective and local villagers of Anantpur district in Andhra Pradesh, consisting in the reforestation and enhancing of traditional livelihoods of the Kalpavalli area.
 Such scheme became a model for successful joint forest management, watershed development and the creation of sustainable forest based livelihoods.
 The Nallajonda Wind Farm comprises 63 wind turbines with a total installed capacity of 50.4 MW.
 The project was initiated in 2007 when the company bought around 49 acres of reforested “wasteland” and started building roads for the installation of windmills.
 Although the Indian Government does not require submission of an Environmental Impact Assessment (EIA) for wind power projects, neighboring communities have identified environmental impacts such as deforestation, heavy land degradation and biodiversity loss.
 Local water bodies are being negatively affected as well.
 According to Carbon Market Watch, these significant negative environmental and social impacts have been completely omitted in the project documents although the area has been recognized as biodiversity rich Community Conserved Area (CCA) in the CCA directory of India by Neema Pathak Broome.
 Organizations such as the Society for Promotion of Wastelands Development have also claimed that wind power infrastructure activities destroyed the former restoration efforts on the area.